Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 \subsubsection{Results}

-In~\cref{fig:cosmos_diffusion_text2world_qualitative_results}, we present qualitative results generated by our Cosmos-1.0-Diffusion-7B-Text2World and Cosmos-1.0-Diffusion-14B-Text2World models.
+In~\cref{fig:cosmos_diffusion_text2world_qualitative_results}, we present qualitative results generated by our Cosmos-Predict1-7B-Text2World and Cosmos-Predict1-14B-Text2World models.
 Both models produce videos of high visual quality, motion dynamics, and text alignment.
 Compared to the 7B model, the 14B model is able to generate videos capturing more complex visual details and intricate motions.

 We show generated videos from Video2World 7B and 14B models in~\cref{fig:cosmos_diffusion_video2world_qualitative_results}.
 The Video2World models support both image and video conditioning and can generate extended videos in an autoregressive manner.
 As demonstrated in~\cref{fig:cosmos_diffusion_video2world_qualitative_results}, our Video2World models produce photorealistic videos with good motion dynamics and visual fidelity.
 The 14B model, again, generates better videos in terms of scene richness and motion stability.